AndreRijo/TPCH-Client/README.md

 A client for PotionDB that implements [TPC-H's](https://www.tpc.org/tpch/) benchmark.
 It is assumed the reader is somewhat familiar with [TPC-H's specification](https://www.tpc.org/tpc_documents_current_versions/current_specifications5.asp).

-For VLDB reviewers, please use the Docker image provided at `andrerj/tpchclient:vldb`.
+For Eurosys reviewers, please use the Docker image provided at `andrerj/tpchclient:vldb`.
 If building from source is a must, consider changing to the *vldb* branch: the main branch will remain stable (code-wise) during the review process, but may be updated later on.

 ## Features